LLMEffiChecker: Understanding and Testing Efficiency Degradation of Large Language Models: Introduction

-Motivated by these observations, we aim to systematically develop a framework that generates inputs to test the robustness w.r.t computation efficiency of NMT systems.
+Motivated by these observations, we aim to systematically develop a framework that generates inputs to test the robustness w.r.t computation efficiency of LLMs.
 The generated test inputs may significantly increase the computational demand and thus hinder the computation efficiency regarding response latency, energy consumption, and availability.
-To make such testing practical, any generated NMT test inputs shall not be attack-obvious.
+To make such testing practical, any generated LLMs test inputs shall not be attack-obvious.
 One objective is thus to make trivial or unnoticeable modifications on normal textual inputs to generate such test inputs.
 We present \tool that effectively achieves our objectives. \tool is developed based on the aforementioned observation.
-Specifically, NMT systems iteratively compute the output token until either the system generates an end-of-sentence~(EOS) token or a pre-configured threshold controlling the max number of iterations has been met.
-For our studied 1455 NMT systems \footnote{https://huggingface.co/models?pipeline\_tag=translation\&sort=downloads}, the appearance of EOS is computed from the underlying DNNs output probability. \tool develops techniques that could perturb input sentences to change the underlying DNNs output probability and sufficiently delay the generation of EOS, thus forcing these inputs to reach the naturally-unreachable threshold. \tool further develops a gradient-guided technique that searches for a minimal perturbation (including both character-level, token-level, and structure-level ones) that can effectively delay the generation of EOS.
-Applying this minimal perturbation on the seed input would result in significantly longer output, costing NMT systems more computational resources and thus reducing computation efficiency.
+Specifically, LLMs iteratively compute the output token until either the system generates an end-of-sentence~(EOS) token or a pre-configured threshold controlling the max number of iterations has been met.
+For our studied 20,543 LLMs \footnote{https://huggingface.co/models?pipeline\_tag=text2text-generation\&sort=downloads}, the appearance of EOS is computed from the underlying DNNs output probability. \tool develops techniques that could perturb input sentences to change the underlying DNNs output probability and sufficiently delay the generation of EOS, thus forcing these inputs to reach the naturally-unreachable threshold.
+In the white-box setting, \tool further develops a gradient-guided technique that searches for a minimal perturbation (including both character-level, token-level, and structure-level ones) that can effectively delay the generation of EOS.
+In the black-box setting, \tool utilizes a causal inference-based method to identify crucial tokens without relying on gradient information and correspondingly applies three levels of imperceptible perturbation to effectively degrade the efficiency of LLMs.
+Applying the above minimal perturbation on the seed input would result in significantly longer output, costing LLMs more computational resources and thus reducing computation efficiency.